Point Line Projects is an editorial and curatorial agency specializing in architecture, art, and design.

 Amanda Bartko, Development & Marketing Intern, Fall 2017: Amanda Bartko (b.
 1996, Hermitage, PA) is a student at the University of Pittsburgh studying psychology and art history and pursuing a minor in studio arts.
 This academic year, she is doing independent research on artists' and modern art museums’ use of social media in the Digital Age.

-Kyleen Pickering, Editorial Assistant: Kyleen Pickering (b.
+Kyleen Pickering, Editorial Assistant, Spring 2018: Kyleen Pickering (b.
 1996, Chicago, IL) is a senior at the University of Pittsburgh studying creative nonfiction writing, public and professional writing, and Russian language and history.
 She currently works as copy chief of The Pitt News.